max-ray001/nodeoauth/README.md

-A simple node.js CRUD bookstore app implemented with Google Oauth,common web security protocols against attacks such as XSS,CLickjacking and CSRF attacks and MongoDB as the database system
+A simple node.js CRUD bookstore app implemented with Google Oauth with [passport](http://www.passportjs.org/docs/),common web security protocols against attacks such as XSS,CLickjacking and CSRF attacks and MongoDB as the database system